eez-open/studio/help/en-US/components/widgets/Switch (EEZ-GUI).md

 # DESCRIPTION

-`Switch` Widget is used when we want a turn ON or turn OFF option.
+`Checkbox` Widget is used when we want a turn ON or turn OFF option.

 # PROPERTIES